brandonpeebles/YoutubeSpotifyMigration/README.md

   <img src="https://github.com/peeblesbrandon/YoutubeSpotifyMigration/blob/master/img/select_direction.gif" width="500" />
 </p>

-2. **Authentication:** It will then attempt to automatically log you in (if has your credentials stored from a previous run)
+2. **Authentication:** It will then attempt to automatically log you in (if it has valid credentials stored from a previous run)

 <p align="center">
   <img src="https://github.com/peeblesbrandon/YoutubeSpotifyMigration/blob/master/img/authentication.gif" width="500" />